ansh-dagha/EVault/README.md

 * Sign-Up/Login for various users

-* Store passwords corresponding to different websites​
+* Store passwords corresponding to different websites

-* Check the strength of a password    ​
+* Check the strength of a password

+* Generate password

 <br>